 4. Checking if the migration of repository is done correctly and dealing with required additional arrangements

-I couldn’t find a way that is both automatic and good, for verification.
-I visually inspected the commit logs, tags and branches, file directory structure, and the last version of the files (the directory that was checked out with the diff -r from the svn, and the directory that was cloned from git).
+I couldn’t find a way that is both automatic and good for verification.
+I visually inspected the commit logs, tags and branches, file directory structure, and the last version of the files (the directory checked out with the diff -r from the svn, and the directory cloned from Git).

-If we use subgit, the only thing left to do is adding the SVN revision (if desired).
+If we use subgit, adding the SVN revision (if desired) is the only thing left to do.
 Other than that, there is nothing else left to do before pushing the repository.

 If we use reposurgeon, we need to clear the tags created for the empty commits and delete the undeleted branches again.

-Below command is very useful in reducing the size of the final version of the repository:
+The command below is handy in reducing the size of the final version of the repository:

 $ cd foo-clone $ git gc --aggressive